chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] Generate TypeEvalContext once, reuse
 - [ ] feat: How to enable module-level skip for pydunder inspection?

 ## Completed Tasks (newest first)

+- [x] fix: Do not rename assignment target when introducing custom type
 - [x] fix: populate nothing if arguments there already: `map(str, range(5))`
 - [x] fix: Do not offer populate... if only kwargs/args(?)
 - [N] refactor: How do add class name to dataclass preview?